|N9EWO's HF Receiver's "Previously Owned"|

 Well after drooling in the 1980 WRTH (back cover), I was wondering in January of 1980 "Why can't I purchase one of these in the US ??".
-I contacted Perry Ferrell at Gilfer and it so happend had a unit that he had just done evaluating (was wondering to carry it or not) and was about to sell it ??
+I contacted Perry Ferrell at Gilfer and it so happened had a unit that he had just done evaluating (was wondering to carry it or not) and was about to sell it .
 He had imported it direct from Japan.
 So I grabbed it, the instructions were in Japanese but was pretty easy to figure it out.
-This was in Feb of 1980, and Sony USA started selling the ICF-2001 in the US in June of the same year.
+This was in Feb of 1980, and Sony USA started selling the ICF-2001 in the US in later the same year.
 Of course my sample suffered the push button gremlin (failures) about a year later which is a very common problem with the ICF-2001's.

 * KENWOOD R-1000 (3)